What To Do in Christmas in Buenos Aires Argentina

 This a caramel-coated peanut treat that is sold by street vendors all over the city year-round.
 Even though it’s a good wintertime snack, they’re very popular at Christmas time.
 You can also find them in Street fairs and weekend markets.

 Some other popular Christmas foods are frutas secas (dried fruit) and maní con frutas (peanuts with fruit).

 Argentines love their champagne.
-I’d go so far to say that this is the most important item in any kind of Argentine celebrations.
-The most popular brand is Chandon but there are a wide range to choose from, from cheap to expensive, and from traditional to pink ones.
+I’d go so far as to say that this is the most important item in any kind of Argentine celebration.
+The most popular brand is Chandon but there is a wide range to choose from, from cheap to expensive, and from traditional to pink ones.

 Budín con/sin frutas: